BaukJ/vagrant-centos/README.md

 ## Getting started

 To start the instance, edit manifests/default.pp to add in your UID and your ssh keys.
-You then need to create the following folder for the share: ../share/linux Then run, from the root folder:
+Then run, from the root folder:

 `vagrant up`